 There was, of course, no Park Forest then.
 Strictly speaking, the history of our town begins only in 1946.
 But there is an interesting history of this area before veterans and their families were attracted out here shortly after World War II.

-Records in the Historical Society Archives, old newspapers and other publications, early maps and legal documents, and information in area libraries and historical collections yield some intriguing stories.
+Records in the Park Forest Local History Collection and Archive, old newspapers and other publications, early maps and legal documents, and information in area libraries and historical collections yield some intriguing stories.

 This was Indian country well into the 19th century.
 The northern part of Illinois was well hunted, mostly by the Sauk, Fox, Potowatomi, Chippewa and Ottawa.
 It was, as a result, an important crossroads area of several significant Indian trails.
 For example, what we still call Sauk Trail connected the Detroit area to the Mississippi River.
 An intersection that was Hubbard's Trail, linking Chicago to Danville, and known by various names over the years, is now called Chicago Road.